 The team of the Institute of Mediterranean Studies geophysical survey covered almost all the remaining fenced archaeological site and parts of the surrounding area, a total surface of 48,600 m².

 Geophysical prospections involved both resistivity and magnetometry, as well as the use of ground penetrating radar.

 In addition, all the visible and excavated remains of the ancient agora were mapped with high accuracy GPS and total stations.
 North of the palaestra, the northern (back) side of the portico which surrounded the temple (area C, the sanctuary was identified in 2004) seems to have had alternated semi-circular and rectangular apses, a feature encountered in many stoas of the Hellenistic and Roman world.

 In addition, architectural remains were discovered exactly north of the peristyle.
 Most impressive are the structures detected to the south of the bouleuterion and the long stoa (area D).
 Here, we seem to have at least one street and parts of city blocks, thus proving that the stoa and the bouleuterion defined the agora towards the south.

-Of equal interest are the features recognized in the area directly north of the theater (area E), including a large rectangular peristyle, some 12 by 15 m, and to the east of it part of a street oriented N-S.
+Of equal interest are the features recognized in the area directly north of the theater (area E), including a large rectangular peristyle, some 12 x 15 m, and to the east of it part of a street oriented north-south.

 Another street with the same direction and a width of 5 m can be seen to the west of the museum.
 A very long stretch of the modern asphalt road leading from the village to the archaeological site was investigated with ground penetrating radar.

-The road seems to have overlaid a number of structures.
+The road seems to have overlaid several structures.
 If these structures are ancient, this would mean that the central road of early modern and modern Vasiliko does not represent an ancient artery.
-If it does, then we must assume that at some point during the long term history of the region, the ancient road was abandoned and built over.
+If it does, then we must assume that at some point during the long-term history of the region, the ancient road was abandoned and built over.
 Further research will help us to solve the problem.